sphereisaiahmin-dev/monkey-tracker/README.md

 - Full-featured front-end built with HTML and CSS that retains the original look-and-feel and now surfaces a LAN connection dashboard for quick status checks.
 - Express.js backend API that manages shows, entries, and configuration.
 - PostgreSQL storage provider with automatic schema provisioning, archive retention, and JSON-backed snapshots for show history.
+- Authenticated access with thesphere.com email enforcement, per-user roles (pilot or stagehand), and a self-service directory for managing credentials.
 - Configurable application settings from the in-app settings panel (unit label, webhook delivery settings, and roster management).
 - Optional per-entry webhook export that mirrors the CSV column structure so downstream tables align perfectly with local exports.
 - Archive workspace that retains shows for two months and supports CSV/JSON exports.